-As described in Note 23 to the consolidated financial statements, as of December 31, 2023, the Company had a net U.S. federal deferred tax asset of \$13.6 billion, \$4.6 billion of which related to U.S. tax attributes of AlG's consolidated federal income tax group with a limited carryforward period.
+As described in Note 23 to the consolidated financial statements, as of December 31, 2023, the Company had a net U.S. federal deferred tax asset of \$13.6 billion, \$4.6 billion of which related to U.S. tax attributes of AIG's consolidated federal income tax group with a limited carryforward period.
 Management evaluates the recoverability of the deferred tax asset and the need for a valuation allowance based on the weight of all positive and negative evidence to reach a conclusion of whether it is more likely than not that all or some portion of the deferred tax asset will not be realized.
 As disclosed by management, in assessing the recoverability of the deferred tax asset, management considers a number of factors, which include forecasts of future income for each of the businesses and actual and planned business and operational changes, using assumptions about future macroeconomic and company specific conditions and events.
-Management subjects the forecasts to changes in key assumptions and evaluates the effect on tax attribute utilization, including tax attribute carryforward periods.
-Management also applies changes to assumptions about the effectiveness of relevant prudent and feasible tax planning strategies.
-As of December 31, 2023, management determined that it is no longer more-likely-than-not that \$300 million of the Company's deferred tax assets related to tax attribute carryforwards of AlG's consolidated federal income tax group will be utilized prior to expiration and reduced their beginning of the year valuation allowance by \$405 million.
+Management subjects the forecasts to changes in key assumptions about the effectiveness of relevant prudent and feasible tax planning strategies.
+As of December 31, 2023, management determined that it is no longer more-likely-than-not that \$300 million of the Company's deferred tax assets related to tax attribute carryforwards of AIG's consolidated federal income tax group will be utilized prior to expiration and reduced their beginning of the year valuation allowance by \$405 million.